TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 - `/l1/ps/topic`: The topic to which the publisher publishes and subscriber subscribes.
 Note that this is completely achieved through argument remapping and namespace allocation (because the nodes themselves use a different topic by default).

-You must observe the parameters present through running `rosparam list`.
+You must observe the parameters present by running `rosparam list`.
 The following are important observations:

 - `/global/*` are parameters in the global declaration
 - `/l1/params/*` are parameters in the group declaration